gravitational/workshop/k8sprod.md

 <p>The server encountered an internal error and was unable to complete your request.
 Either the server is overloaded or there is an error in the application.</p>
 ```

-The problem though, is that every request to frontend takes 10 seconds as well
+The problem though, is that every request to frontend takes 10 seconds as well:

 ```bash
 curl http://frontend